DanielTellier/DanielTellier.github.io/blogs/vim_multi_line_search_2.md

     \ '--include="*.cu" ' . a:funcName . ' .' | redraw!
 ```
 Fills the quickfixlist with the files that contain the function name. \
-An example is shown below: \
+An example looking for the function name 'add' is shown below:

 <img title="QF List" alt="QuickFix List" src="../images/quickfixlist-ex.png">